 Sequences can be grouped together into shows.

-The Sequence Editor program is used to create and modify sequences.
+The Sequencer program is used to create and modify sequences.

 A schedule can be created to specify the times at which various shows should be played.